Reiko

 An extraordinary amount of scientific research reveals how conditions previously considered exclusively brain-related, commence as metabolic dysfunction.
 Metabolic dysfunction is inherent to the pathophysiology of mental illness.

-Metabolic syndrome is a common correlate when these pressures converge, driving inflammation, and creating feedback loops that can overwhelm the body’s capacity to repair.
+Poor dietary and nutrient intakes promote inflammation, and amplify negative feedback loops that can overwhelm the body’s capacity to repair.
 The central nervous system and the digestive tract are inter-dependent.
 A healthy microbiome is essential to optimise bi-directional neuroendocrine signalling, for sensory-motor reflexes, immune activation, gut brain cross-talk and hormonal signalling.

 Biomarker studies have tracked relationships between diet quality, metabolic health, and risks for mental disorders including anxiety, depression, addiction and suicidality.
 Risk factors can overlap, amplifying conditions or increasing the severity of symptoms and diseases.